social-hacks-for-mental-health/opensource.guide/CONTRIBUTING.md

 ## Setting up your environment

-This site is powered by [Jekyll](https://jekyllrb.com/).
-Running it on your local machine requires a working [Ruby](https://www.ruby-lang.org/en/) installation with [Bundler](https://bundler.io/).

-Once you have that set up, run:

-    script/bootstrap
-    script/server

-…and open http://localhost:4000 in your web browser.
+Try to build within the Docker container, hyperlinked in the README.md

 ## Community

-Discussions about the Open Source Guides take place on this repository's [Issues](https://github.com/github/opensource.guide/issues) and [Pull Requests](https://github.com/github/opensource.guide/pulls) sections.
-Anybody is welcome to join these conversations.
-There is also a [mailing list](http://eepurl.com/cecpnT) for regular updates.
+Discussions about the Science Accessibilty Project take place on this repository's [Issues](https://github.com/russelljjarvis/ScienceAccessibility/issues).

-Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
-Keeping communication public means everybody can benefit and learn from the conversation.
+Although public conversation is good as it means everybody can benefit and learn from the conversation.
+All communication is merited, including private communication.